Wallsend: Twentieth century

 The town has expanded greatly in terms of housing since the end of World War II, and since the 1960s.

 Wallsend Town Centre—including the main shopping area known as the "Wallsend Forum"—is in fact to the west of the land covered by the town.
 To the north of this area lies the older estate of High Farm and the new estate of Hadrian Lodge.
 The town centre of Wallsend is separated from the eastern areas of the town by the Wallsend Burn, a stream running through a small glacial valley from north-west to south-east and through the Willington Gut into the River Tyne.
 To the east of the Burn is the old area of Holy Cross, which contains the ruins of a medieval church, the pre-war estate of Rosehill and the mainly post-war estate of Howdon.
 To the south of Howdon lies Willington Quay which, as its name suggests, once served shipping but which is now dominated by industry and housing.
 East Howdon forms a small enclave between Willington Quay and North Shields.

 The town's principal thoroughfare and shopping street is the High Street.
 To the north of this street is Wallsend Green, the town's most picturesque area, consisting of large houses as well as the Sir G B Hunter Memorial Hospital, surrounding a green square.
-Behind the Green, where the Burn runs through the parkland of the Hall Grounds lies Wallsend Park, a traditional British municipal park, whose restoration has frequently been demanded by local residents and is planned with many improvements such as a skate and BMX park, better pathways, and a rebuilding of the Duffy Memorial Fountain.
+Behind the Green, where the Burn runs through the parkland of the Hall Grounds lies Richardson Dees Park, a traditional British municipal park, whose restoration has frequently been demanded by local residents and is planned with many improvements such as a skate and BMX park, better pathways, and a rebuilding of the Duffy Memorial Fountain.
 On Rheydt Avenue in Wallsend is Centurion Park Golf Club, previously named Wallsend Golf Club.
 It has 18 holes and a driving range.

 The town is home to Wallsend Boys Club, which has produced many famous football players such as Alan Shearer, Lee Clark, Steve Watson, Peter Beardsley, Robbie Elliott, Mick Tait and Michael Carrick.
 It is also hometown and birthplace to internationally successful musician Sting, whose song All This Time refers to the Roman wall and fort.
 The musical The Last Ship, composed and written by Sting, is set in Wallsend.

 Wallsend Town Hall, a large Edwardian Baroque style building in High Street East, was completed in 1908.